Myanmar seeks to have Rohingya case thrown out of UN court

 Last year’s military takeover in Myanmar sparked widespread peaceful protests and civil disobedience that security forces suppressed with lethal force.
 About 1,500 civilians have been killed, according to the Assistance Association for Political Prisoners.

-The International Court of Justice rules on state responsibility for breaches of international law.
+The International Court of Justice rules on disputes between states, including responsibility for breaches of international law.
 It is not linked to the International Criminal Court, also based in The Hague, which holds individuals accountable for atrocities.
-Prosecutors at the ICC are investigating crimes committed against the Rohingya who were forced to flee to Bangladesh but have not yet filed any indictments.
+Prosecutors at the ICC are investigating crimes committed against the Rohingya who were forced to flee to Bangladesh.
+They have not yet filed any indictments.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.